111nation/hyprclock/README.md

 # Hyprclock
 ---

-*A simple clock widget, originallyintended for hyprland, but usuable anywhere*
+*A simple clock widget, originally intended for hyprland, but usuable anywhere*

 #### Features
 * Pretty clock with animations